ali1dc/zookeeper/blog.md

 ```
 <!-- ## How to make it Self-Healing -->
 ## Conclusion
-Configuring stateless Zookeeper may have it's own challenge, but still it is easier and less challenging than other options.
-Also we have more power to make it more fit into our organization.
-In addition, one great characteristic of this way, remained hidden so far!
-We did not talk about Self-Healing cluster, but, if we follow this pattern with some reasonable improvement, we can achieve that.
+Configuring stateless Zookeeper may have its own challenge, but still, it is easier and less challenging than other options.
+Also, we have more power to make it more fit into our organization.
+In addition, one great characteristic of this way remained hidden so far!
+We did not talk about Self-Healing cluster, but, if we follow this pattern with some reasonable improvement, we can easily achieve that.

 [Here](git@github.com:ali1dc/xd-zookeeper.git) you can find the source code for the Zookeeper configuration, ready for AWS deployment.